This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 In order to help you do that, we’ve compiled some grill reviews for both brands so you can see from both brands in a product by product comparison.

 When it comes to all around versatility and quality of construction, it’s hard to get much better than the Camp Chef Woodwind WiFi.
-This style of grill comes in both a 24 inch wide cooking chamber and a 36 inch wide chamber.
+This style of grill comes in both a 24-inch wide cooking chamber and a Camp Chef Woodwind WiFi 36-inch wide cooking chamber.

 The Woodwind 24 has 811 square inches of cooking surface area across two cooking racks whereas the Woodwind 36 has a whopping 1,236 square inches of cooking surface area.
 The temperature range is 160-500°F.